cfpb/api/index.md

 - It gives public officials insight that helps them make informed decisions about policies; and
 - It sheds light on lending patterns that could be discriminatory

+The CFPB plans to offer every HMDA dataset since 2007.
+That's about 15 to 20 million records of loan applications per year from people looking to purchase a home, make home improvements, or refinance their mortgage.

-HMDA is true big data, with about 15 to 20 million records per year.
-The CFPB plans to offer every HMDA dataset since 2007, and we think that you could build something really cool with it.
+We think that you could build something really cool with it.

 ##### Get started
-We built the API to be as self-documenting as possible, but if you find yourself overwhelmed, we organized these docs into three major areas.
+We built the API to be as self-documenting as possible, but if you find yourself overwhelmed, we organized this site into four major areas.

 - [API basics](basics.html) introduces you to the operations offered by the API.
-As we release other dataset APIs in the future, these will remain basically consistent.
-- [API calls](console/) gives you a hands-on experience with the operations through an interactive console based on [Swagger](http://wordnik.swagger.com).
+- [API calls](console/) gives you a hands-on experience of those operations with an interactive console.
-- [Query language](queries.html) and [Field reference](fields.html) contain a comprehensive listing of all the API's types, functions, and enumerations.
+- [Query language](queries.html) contains a comprehensive listing of all the API's types, functions, and enumerations.
+- [Field reference](fields.html) lists and describes the type of information reported in the data.

 ##### The HMDA API and Qu

 HMDA is the CFPB's first dataset to publish using [Qu](http://cfpb.github.io/qu/), an in-progress data platform created to serve public data.

-Qu is the first CFPB project built from the beginning on GitHub.
-Think you can make the API better or just want to look under the hood?
-Check it out, and learn about how you can host your own datasets or contribute to the project.
+Qu is the first CFPB project built from the beginning on [GitHub](https://github.com/cfpb/), too.
+If you think you can make the API better–or just want to take a look under the hood–check it out, and learn about how you can host your own datasets or contribute to the project.

 <ul class="repo-list">
   <li class="list-icon">